 Looking back now I don’t know how the hell I thought I was ready to enter business especially as my photography was still very raw to put it kindly but as Nike say “Just Do It” and indeed I did.

-Business, however, did roll in coming from small local businesses, local papers, and tourist boards.
+Business, however, did roll in from small local businesses, local papers, and tourist boards.

-Circa 1991 with no apparent fear I booked an appointment to show my work to Somerset-based Clarks Shoes and incredibly came away with the biggest shoot to date which gave me my first real big break into Advertising work.
+Circa 1991 with no apparent fear I booked an appointment to show my work to Somerset-based Clarks Shoes and incredibly came away with the biggest shoot to date which gave me my first real big break into work as an advertising photographer.

-That client was right Colin’s studios and his work were an incredible wake-up call for me and I quickly realised how little I still really knew.
+That client was right Colin’s studios and his work was an incredible wake-up call for me and I quickly realised how little I still really knew.

 I was lucky with my timing in that Colin was in need of a second assistant so I ended up putting my business on hold and staying with him for around 9 months.

 We worked on many large-scale shoots for well-known clients.
 The most memorable being a day at St James Palace in London shooting a royal portrait of Princess Alexandra.

 Eventually, however, I got itchy feet and despite knowing I still had much to learn I left Colin to continue on my own.